protomatter/modular-scripts/README.md

 module assemblies.

 In this project we have a default controller and a view.
-The view uses a couple of HtmlHelpers from the Infrastructure project to actually render the registered assets:
+The view uses a couple of HtmlHelpers from the Infrastructure project to actually render the registered assets, namely `@Html.RenderAppStyles()` and `@Html.RenderAppScripts()`.
+In the basic example provided here our view looks like this:

 ```html
 @using Infrastructure